 So, what’s to be done?
 Should Mount Rushmore be dynamited?

 First, before moving on, I want to clear something up: the removal of monuments and statues is not erasing history.
 That notion is absurd to the point of idiotic.
 If you can’t teach your children about the Civil War unless there is a statue of Jefferson Davis standing in Richmond, VA, you shouldn’t be allowed to homeschool your kids.
 Harsh, but true.

 I may have loved my time at Mount Rushmore with my family, and I did, but that doesn’t justify the park’s existence.
 An argument can be made that the four presidents carved on the mountain deserve to be honored by our society, but even that doesn’t justify Mount Rushmore.
 Learning to separate arguments is a skill that many of us lack.
 Above all else, though, we need to listen to the voices of those who are still suffering from our government’s deceit, dishonor, and violence.
-If they say that Mount Rushmore needs to come down, the least we can do is listen before shutting down the conversation and hiding behind tribalistic patriotism.
+If they say that Mount Rushmore needs to come down, the least we can do is listen before shutting down the conversation and hiding behind tribalistic patriotism (and Kingdom ethics doesn’t call us to do the least).
 A hard ask, I know.
 Sadly, the response from many will reflect that Pastor John Robinson’s fear is still haunting our society.
 The Pilgrims’ “ruffling response” is an American birthright that continues to reap harm.